 Mindfulness is not for everyone

-It may also be difficult for someone to start off a practice in the midst of a personal crisis or an extremely stressful time.
+It may also be difficult for someone to start a practice amid a personal crisis or an extremely stressful time.
 Mindfulness takes time and effort for many people and is not a natural state of being.
 If you are under pressure at work or in your personal life, you may not be able to truly devote time to mindfulness.

 While meditation can help many people through tough times, you might find it difficult if you are not mentally available.
 If you feel resentful of the time you are spending without success, take a break and try again at another time.
 After all, what is mindfulness except a way to unwind and relax your mind and body?